 Traditional wheel refurbishers can take up to 7 days to repair diamond cut alloys, however, this is where DA Techs can make the difference to you!
 Most vehicle owners cannot afford to have their car off the road for days on end whilst wheel refurbishments are carried out.

-If you’re based in the North West of England, then we have the convenient and cost-effective solution, to repair your Diamond Cut or Painted Alloy Wheels the same day.
+If you’re based in the North West of England, then we have a convenient and cost-effective solution, to repair your Diamond Cut or Painted Alloy Wheels the same day.

 Our state of the art mobile workshop is custom designed so we can perform the necessary work at your showroom, bodyshop, home or office and refurbish your wheels in the matter of a few hours.